metabase/metabase/docs/operations-guide/scaling-metabase.md

 ## Supported deployments

-## Hosted Metabase
+### Hosted Metabase

-Metabase now offers a hosted solution, where we handle scaling Metabase for you.
-You'll still have to ensure your data sources are performant, but you'll no longer have to manage running the application.
+Metabase now offers a [hosted solution](https://www.metabase.com/hosting/), where we handle scaling Metabase for you.
+You'll still have to ensure your data sources are performant, but you'll no longer have to manage running the Metabase application.

 ### AWS Elastic Beanstalk